Home Fanfics Go Back

 "That's when it got serious."

 Enobaria can tell the two of them don't quite grasp the conflict, but everyone in 2 can feel the tension between the masonry guild and the military.
 She sighs.
 Part of her wants to tell them they really ought to go to the parade for their own safety, but she knows better than to overstep her brother.
-"Well that's more exciting than my days," she says, but they are unconvinced, begging her to tell them about the Capitol until she is describing the silliest outfits she's seen and the strangest foods she's tasted.
+"Well, that's more exciting than my days," she says, but they are unconvinced, begging her to tell them about the Capitol until she is describing the silliest outfits she's seen and the strangest foods she's tasted.
 It's nice, it's relaxing, and it makes returning to her empty home feel that much worse.

 At the 70th Games, Finnick's girlfriend is a tribute.
 He perhaps doesn't explicitly say this, but it's no secret.
-Among the Mentors, this is common knowledge, and even those who are not rooting for Finnick and Annie find it hard to root against them, exactly.
+Among the mentors, this is common knowledge, and even those who are not rooting for Finnick and Annie find it hard to root against them, exactly.

 She can feel Finnick's stress, feel the way he is pulling against the restraints of the Capitol.
-So when she sees him follow a Capitol woman with a clipboard into a backroom of Antioch she follows, afraid he's getting tangled into a rebel plot that will get him and his girlfriend killed.
+When she sees him follow a Capitol woman with a clipboard into a backroom of Antioch she follows, afraid he's getting tangled into a rebel plot that will get him and his girlfriend killed.
 The door closes before she can follow them inside, a lush private room at the back of the club, so she nurses a drink until she can apprehend him when he exits.
-She keeps an eye on the Games in the meantime, her tributes both still in it, camping out in front of the Cornucopia and shooting down anyone who tries to approach the stream for water, and Finnick's girl was in it too, high above them all in a secluded cave.
+She keeps an eye on the Games in the meantime, her tributes both still in it, camping out in front of the Cornucopia and shooting down anyone who tries to approach the stream for water, and Finnick's girl was still in it too, high above them all in a secluded cave.

 She is surprised when Plutarch Heavensbee approaches her.
-She knows him on sight: he's in charge of the video clips made about each Tribute, and the more extensive videos made to showcase the Victors, so she's worked with him before, but only professionally.
+She knows him on sight: he's in charge of the video clips made about each tribute, and the more extensive videos made to showcase the victors, so she's worked with him before, but only professionally.
 But seeing him makes her realize who the woman was: his personal assistant, though her hair was different than the last time Enobaria had seen her.

 "Do you have business with Fulvia?" he asks, his smile easy, his tone amicable.
 He glances towards the door she entered with Finnick.